isw3d/TouchDesigner-Linux/README.md

 ⚠️ Project Update:
 >
->Project status: The planned semi-automation script is currently suspended.
+>The planned automated install script is currently suspended.
 >
 >The Linux gaming and compatibility landscape is shifting rapidly with the transition from Wine-GE to UMU (Universal Moving Universal) and the new Proton 10 standards.
 To ensure long-term stability and avoid releasing an obsolete tool, I am putting the custom automation on hold until the UMU ecosystem matures for professional creative software.
 >